0xcatalysis/docs/docs/catalysis-core/network/04-contracts.md

 # Smart Contracts

-Catalysis utilizes a sophisticated smart contract architecture to enable secure, scalable AVS deployment and management.
-Our contracts serve as the foundational layer that bridges AVS developers with multiple restaking protocols, providing unified access to economic security.
+Catalysis utilizes a sophisticated smart contract architecture to enable secure, scalable SSN deployment and management.
+Our contracts serve as the foundational layer that bridges SSN developers with multiple restaking protocols, providing unified access to economic security.

 ## Architecture Overview

 The Catalysis smart contract system employs a modular, upgradeable architecture designed for flexibility and security.
-At its core, the system consists of several interconnected components that work together to manage AVS lifecycle, operator registration, task execution, and economic incentives.
+At its core, the system consists of several interconnected components that work together to manage SSN lifecycle, operator registration, task execution, and economic incentives.

 ## Core Components

 ### CatalysisManager

-The factory contract that serves as the entry point for deploying new AVS instances.
+The factory contract that serves as the entry point for deploying new SSN instances.
 It manages the deployment of all core contracts and maintains upgradeability through beacon proxy patterns.

 **Key Capabilities:**

-- **AVS Deployment**: Streamlined deployment of complete AVS infrastructure
+- **SSN Deployment**: Streamlined deployment of complete SSN infrastructure
 - **Upgradeable Architecture**: Secure upgrade mechanisms for evolving protocol needs
 - **Configuration Management**: Centralized management of system parameters

 ### NetworkManager

-The orchestration layer that manages AVS operations and administrative functions.
-This contract serves as the primary interface for AVS configuration and operator management.
+The orchestration layer that manages SSN operations and administrative functions.
+This contract serves as the primary interface for SSN configuration and operator management.

 **Key Capabilities:**